itential/ipctl/docs/configuration-reference.md

 validated.
 When this value is set to `false`, certifcates are assumed valid.
 This feature is useful when using self-signed certificates for TLS connections.

-The default value for `verify` is `true`
+The default value for `verify` is `true`.

 #### `username`

-Cnfigures the name of the user to use when authenticating to the Itential Platform server.
+Configures the name of the user to use when authenticating to the Itential Platform server.
 This should be the username used to login to the server and determines the level of authorzation.

-The default value for `username` is `admin@pronghorn`
+The default value for `username` is `admin@pronghorn`.

 #### `password`

 Configures the password to use when authenticating the connection to Itential Platform server.

-The default value for `password` is `admin`
+The default value for `password` is `admin`.

 #### client_id

 Sets the client identifier for working with Itential Platform running in the cloud at itential.io.
-The client id can be obtained when creating a service acoount in Itential Cloud
+The client id can be obtained when creating a service account in Itential Cloud.

-The default vlaue for `client_id` is `null`
+The default value for `client_id` is `null`.

 #### client_secret